 The following came from Adrian Tam, Democratic candidate for state House District 22, which includes Waikiki and Ala Moana.
 The other candidate is Republican Nick Ochs.

 1. Hawaii has been deeply affected by the coronavirus pandemic.
 Perhaps the biggest impact is to the economy and the tourism industry, which has been Hawaii’s biggest economic driver.
 Do you think state leaders have handled the response to the virus effectively, including the approach to testing and health care as well as the stay-at-home orders that have caused serious economic harm?
 What would you have done differently?

 Public awareness remains key to slowing the spread and flattening the curve.
 I believe that the state’s numerous press conferences were effective in this regard.
 However, communication between departments was poor.
 We saw discord when Gov. Ige forced Lt.
 Gov. Green to take a back seat, there was fighting between the legislators and the executive branch, and plenty of miscommunication between city and state officials, which led to confusion.

-Testing has not been as efficient as it could have been — less than 4% of our population has been tested, but we have exceeded most states in our testing, and that, coupled with relatively strict stay-at-home orders and mandatory two-week quarantine for visitors, helped to keep our numbers low, our recoveries high, and our hospitals functioning at high capacity.
+Testing has not been as efficient as it could have been, but we have exceeded most states in our testing, and that, coupled with relatively strict stay-at-home orders and mandatory two-week quarantine for visitors, helped to keep our numbers low, our recoveries high, and our hospitals functioning at high capacity.

 Unfortunately, from this experience, we learned that the state has an outdated unemployment system, and those years of negligence left thousands of newly unemployed individuals without any kind of income or security.
-Many are still struggling to receive their benefits to this day.
 We knew back in March that the UI department would be overwhelmed, we should have poured resources into that system months earlier.